shadibarakat/Tic-Tac-Toe/README.md

-Install 'pygame' by opening command prompt and type "pip install pygame".
+Install 'pygame' by opening command prompt and type "pip install pygame", as well as install 'numpy' by typing "pip install numpy"

 Hello, Welcome to Tic Tac Toe